How to Delete MySQL User in Ubuntu? [2 Cases]

 Being able to delete MySQL users in the Ubuntu distribution is as necessary as creating new MySQL users.
-MySQL is an open-source database management server readily available to deploy in Linux operating systems.
+To delete a “MySQL user” is to remove the account along with revoking all its privileges from the grant tables.
 Using the basic Structured Query Language (SQL) you can delete MySQL users from your Linux distributions.
-In this article, I will show you ways to delete a MySQL user from Ubuntu.

-2 Cases to Delete MySQL User in Ubuntu
+How to Delete MySQL User in Ubuntu?

 Deleting a MySQL user in Ubuntu requires logging in to the MySQL server as the server’s root user.
 Once you have access to the server you can remove available users using the basic SQL command DROP USER.
 The command will drop the corresponding user information row from MySQL’s user table which will result in removing the user from the server.